Winter 2025

 Lecture 2: Classical predicate logic

-Lecture 3: Identity and definite descriptions
+Lecture 4: Function symbols and definite descriptions

-Lecture 4: Generalized quantifiers and second-order logic
+Lecture 5: Generalized quantifiers

-Lecture 6: Substitutional quantifiers
+Lecture 8: Substitutional quantifiers

-Lecture 7: Free logic
+Lecture 9: Free logic

-Lecture 9: Kripke semantics for K, D, T, B, S4, S5
+Lecture 10: Propositional modal logics K, D, T, B, S4, S5

-Lecture 10: Fitch-style natural deduction in modal logic
+Lecture 11: Fitch-style natural deduction in modal logic

-Lecture 11: Quantified modal logic with constant and varied domains
+Lecture 12: Quantified modal logic with constant and varied domains

-Lecture 14: Intuitionistic predicate logic
+Lecture 14: Intuitionistic logic

 Lecture 15: Relevance and paraconsistent logic